 “26 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Can any one of you by worrying add a single hour to your life?”
 (Matthew 6: 26-27)

 Recently, a friend told me that she opens the windows in her house daily, even in winter.
 She said it takes 15 minutes of an open window to completely change the air in your home.
 It's such a simple change, and yet, it is noticeable when you enter a room that recently had an open window.
-The space feels fresh, purified, lighter.
+Space feels fresh, purified, lighter.

 If we squeezed our heaviest thoughts into words, let more air into our lungs, granted ourselves silence, released the self-expectations for perfection: if we purified our souls daily, can you imagine what that would do for our hearts?